 When a thin layer of sawdust is used fresh, it has an acidifying effect on bare soil, making it an excellent mulch of choice for your acid-loving plants and vegetables such as conifers, blueberries, strawberries, and rhododendrons.

-There are different kinds of straw mulch to choose from, including straw from alfalfa plants and straw made from stubble left after harvesting cereal crops.
+There are different kinds of straw mulch straw mulch for vegetable garden to choose from, including straw from alfalfa plants and straw made from stubble left after harvesting cereal crops.
 It adds nitrogen to the soil, prevents soil erosion, and helps keep soil temperature consistent.

 It’s a great option if you’re growing strawberries since it keeps slugs away from your fruits and it keeps mud away during rainy seasons.